 - 90 Day Residential Treatments

 These are long term treatment programs.
-Many Heroin addicts find them beneficial because this therapy delves into what may be some underlying issues related to the addiction.
+Many heroin addicts find them beneficial because this therapy delves deeper into the underlying issues related to the addiction.

 There are, of course, variations on each of these plans.
 For instance, you may feel that a holistic approach would be of greater benefit to you.
 Check with your doctor to determine the best path for you.

 Many rehab centers offer services for those willing to pay themselves or who only have insurance that will only cover a portion of the treatments offered.
 Many centers also offer different levels of treatment programs, which will give you the opportunity to choose a program that will be of most value to you.